A Beginner’s Guide to Film Photography

 2. In the tone curve, adjust the blacks and whites.
 To get a more faded look, bring your blacks up and your whites down.
 This gives your image a more faded and vintage look.

 3. Play in the HSL panel.
 Different types of film have different color tones.
 What tones are you going for?
 Some films types are known for their vivid and saturated tones.
 Others are known for providing more muted pastels with natural skin tones.
-Pick a film image that inspires you and try to emulate those tones in the tone curve.
+Pick a film image that inspires you and try to emulate those tones in the HSL panel.

 4. Grain.
 This might be the most important step in giving your image that film feel.
 Grain adds a pleasing and painterly texture to the image.
 Play with the size and texture using your sliders.
 Keep the grain subtle and soft to emulate the look and feel of film images.